History of Estonia (1920–1939): Period of authoritarian rule

 Newspaper Kajas caption announcing the beginning of the state of protection led by General Laidoner on 14 March 1934.

 The consequences of the depression eased in 1934, with the devaluation of the kroon and improved terms of trade.
 The passing of the second constitution in 1933 and the planned elections for a new president eased political tensions.
 With the prospect of Vaps movement achieving electoral victory, Konstantin Päts and Johan Laidoner conducted a military coup d’état on 12 March 1934, arresting hundreds of Vaps members.
 This period between 1934 and 1938 (or 1940) was known as the Era of Silence (vaikiv ajastu).

 A six-month state of emergency was declared, postponing the elections and political meetings were banned.
 In 1935, Päts formed the Patriotic League, the only legal political organization in the country.
 Päts' goal was to organize the nation not by political views into parties, but by vocation into respective corporate chambers, in a way similar to in Fascist Italy, following the same line as Austria, Portugal and many other countries of Europe.
 In 1936, Päts held a referendum on convening a National Assembly to draft a new constitution.

-During the interwar period, Estonia had pursued a policy of neutrality, but the fate of Estonia in World War II was decided by the German–Soviet Nonaggression Pact and its Secret Additional Protocol of August 1939.
-In the agreement, the two great powers agreed to divide up the countries situated between them (Poland, Lithuania, Latvia, Estonia, and Finland) with Estonia falling in the Soviet "sphere of influence".
-After the invasion of Poland, the Orzeł incident took place when the Polish submarine ORP Orzeł looked for shelter in Tallinn but escaped after the Soviet Union attacked Poland on 17 September 1939.
-Estonia's lack of will and/or inability to disarm and intern the crew caused the Soviet Union to accuse Estonia of "helping them escape" and claim that Estonia was not neutral.
+During the interwar period, Estonia had pursued a policy of neutrality, but the fate of the country in World War II was decided by the Molotov–Ribbentrop Pact of August 1939 and its Secret Additional Protocol.
+In the agreement, the Soviet Union and Nazi Germany agreed to divide up the countries situated between them (Poland, Lithuania, Latvia, Estonia and Finland), with Estonia falling into the Soviet "sphere of influence".
+After the invasion of Poland, the Orzeł incident took place when the Polish submarine ORP Orzeł looked for shelter in Tallinn, but escaped after the Soviet Union attacked Poland on 17 September 1939.
+The Soviet Union used the incident as pretext to accuse Estonia of being unable to secure its territorial waters and of allowing the submarine to depart, challenging the country's neutrality.
 On 24 September 1939, the Soviet Union threatened Estonia with war unless allowed to establish military bases in the country — an ultimatum with which the Estonian government complied.